RegularLunar/Character-Names/README.md

 Cant find what your looking for?
 Check `Plugins -> Runtime -> Bhvr`

-if DLC Name ID is blank, it has the same name as Codename or not found.
+if DLC Name ID is blank, it has the same name as Codename.

 | Character                | Codename     | DLC Name ID |     ID      | Original Character |
 |--------------------------|--------------|-------------|-------------|--------------------|